oneconcern/datamon/docs/sidecar.md

 After this program has produced its outputs, the sidecar container uploads the results to GCS as datamon bundles.

 ## Sidecar signaling

+We need some coordination between the different containers running in the pod.

+In particular, we need to keep the pod running and the sidecars to finish uploading results when the main ARGO workflow is done processing.

 Ensuring that data is ready for access (sidecar to main-container messaging) as well as notification that the data-science program has